jl22411L/NBodySimulator/Parameters/README.md

 These parameters are meant to capture the default parameters for bodies.

+*NOTE: These parameters will not be copied into the Parameters folder.
+A copy should be moved into the respective SpecificParameters folder to be used within simulation.*

 # Model Parameters

 These are paremters for different models.
 This could include software models as well as models of physical hardware.

+*NOTE: These parameters will not be copied into the Parameters folder.
+A copy should be moved into the respective SpecificParameters folder to be used within simulation.*

+# Simulation Parameters

+These are paremeters that realte to the simulation.
+In general there should be one ini file for each module, at most and as a rule of thumb.
+The idea being that these parameters are related to how realistic the simulation is.

+*NOTE: These parameters will not be copied into the Parameters folder.
+A copy should be moved into the respective SpecificParameters folder to be used within simulation.*

-# Specific Parameters
+# Test Parameters

 The specific parameters are meant to be used to have flexibility with parameters when it comes to running different simulations.
-Within the **SpecificParameters** directory, there should be folders which mach the directory wihin TestCase.
+Within the **TestParameters** directory, there should be folders which mach the directory wihin TestCase.
 This is to make managing the parameters within the *RunTest.sh* folder easier to manage.

-What happens is first the wider parameters are added to the test runs **Parameters** folder.
-From this, parameters from the SpecificParameters are then copied.
-First parameters within the **DefaultParameters** are added.
-What happens is the files within this folder are copied to the **Parameters** folder in the TestRun.
-If the file already exists it is replaced.
-Then, if the **-s** flag is used, parameters from the specific configuration are copied over.
+What happens is first the parameters from Default parameters are originally added to the **Parameters** folder within the **TestRun**.
+Then, if a **-s** flag is parsed in the **./RunTest.sh** folder, then parameters are copied from the respective parameter folder and overwrite them.

 The reason for this set up is because each *TestCase* will have its own unique configuration which will be standard for it but may be different